6 Tips on How to Prepare Your Rental for SummerApril 30, 2019

 4. Touch Up Paint

 For many people, paint is just for aesthetics.
-However, the truth is that a little touch-up can come in handy before summer.
+However, the truth is that a little touch-up can come in handy.
 A fresh paint job protects the wood on your attic or doors from water as well as other elements.
 Peeling or chipping paint on wood leaves it vulnerable to rot and mold.
 And of course, it's easier to keep up with small touch-ups rather than ignoring them, only to have them grow into a bigger problem later.

 5. Dust and Switch the Ceiling Fans